NCCA/Lectures/OpenGL/ModernOpenGL/slides.md

 ## OpenGL 4 Compatibility
 - The compatibility profile contains lots of OpenGL immediate mode elements as well as earlier GLSL structures and components
 - This means legacy code will still work with the drivers but may not be optimal
-- This year the ngl library has been ported to work with only OpenGL 3.2 core profile.
+- This year the ngl library has been ported to work with only OpenGL 4.2 core profile.
-- This needs Mac OSX Lion, linux or window with the latest drivers.
-There is now also a port for iOS 5 / OpenGL ES2.0 and Raspberry Pi /EGL

 --